weijunsyu/Arcade-Controller/README.md

 4. **Universal Panels:**
     - These are the shared panels for the sides, front, bottom, and back.
     - The side/front/back panels have various versions with extra button cutouts, extra Neutrik cutouts, and combined cutouts.
-    - Default panels are 2" tall to accommodate japanese screwbuttons and quick disconnects regardless of top panel thickness.
+    - Panels are 2" tall to accommodate japanese screwbuttons and quick disconnects regardless of top panel thickness.
     - The bottom panel has 2 versions: One with a stick cuttout for inserting a screwdriver into the back without opening the box and one without.
 5. **Support Blocks:**
     - Support blocks can be machined from 1/2" square stock.